 I was born in Birmingham and was brought up and went to school there and in Croydon.
 I am a graduate of London University and of the Open University and a Fellow of the Royal Institution of Chartered Surveyors.
 I lived and/or worked in Croydon, the City of London, Surrey and Hampshire before spending most of my working life in local government and in the oil industry in Aberdeen and north-east Scotland before moving to Lyme Regis in Dorset, then to the Scottish Borders and now just on the other side of the Border in Northumberland.
 The photograph shows more of the stunning scenery close by—this is a view in the upper Breamish valley amongst the Cheviot Hills in Northumberland.
 The main occupants of this landscape are the Blackface sheep.

 For sixteen years I was a part-time, volunteer Warning Officer in Aberdeen with the United Kingdom Warning and Monitoring Organisation which was concerned with home defence, especially against nuclear attack.
 In the past, I have been Chairman of an Abbeyfield Society sheltered home for elderly people, Chairman of Governors of a primary school and have been involved with other voluntary work.
 I am a member of the Guild of Freemen of the City of London, a member of the Royal British Legion and a Fellow of the Society of Antiquaries of Scotland.
-I am now a writer and, since April 2014, I have been Chairman of the Till Valley Archaeological Society.
+I am now a writer and a member of the Till Valley Archaeological Society.

 I am married to another writer and we have two married daughters and their families who live in Edinburgh and Cyprus.
 We have three granddaughters and one grandson, all apples of their